benhpoh/toy-robot/README.md

 1. Created more tests to confirm commands issued prior to PLACE is rejected.
 1. Wrote unit tests for Position class.
 1. Wrote unit tests for all robot.move scenarios.
+1. Completed robot.move method with all tests passing

 ---
 ## Tests